Rubentba/liri-node-app/README.md

 - do-what-it-says: Takes no parameter.
 Instead, it will call whatever is currently in random.txt at that time.

+- All commands should (do) have an fs.appendFile function to push the response of the command into log.txt file.

 ## Technologies Used
 - Node.js
 - Javascript